aka411/opengl-rendering-engine/include/NOTES.md

 which also manages a gpu buffer for all bone data with a id system the root and all suscequent  meshs recieve this id.

+# Adding IndexType also to VertexFormat

+If we add IndexType To also vertexformat we can make the draw calls etc also easy and we wont need to store each index type drawcalls separately